Resources » Working With PDFs » Guide to Locking, Unlocking, Protecting, Unprotecting PDF Files

 If you have your printer settings restricted, you’ll need to open the PDF on an app like Adobe Acrobat, where you can edit the security permissions of a PDF.
 To do this, go to Permission Details or the Document Properties sections and select the Securities tab.
 In this, you’ll see your document has Password Security as the security method.
 You will need to change this to No Security.
 Then, save the document.

-While you should never be trying to get into a PDF that you weren’t officially given access to, losing the password for a document can be a legitimate issue.
-If you lose the password for a secured PDF, you may need to search around for a PDF password cracker.
-These services will, after some time, open up your PDF to remove the password and view it online.
-These services range in credibility and take a lot of time to crack open a PDF, so it’s important to write down the password or use an easy-to-remember password for your documents!
+While you should never try to get into a PDF that you weren’t officially given access to, losing the password for a document can be a legitimate issue.
+If you lose the password for a secured PDF, you may need to search for a PDF password cracker.
+These services may, after some time, open up your PDF to remove the password and view it online.
+These services range in credibility and take a lot of time to crack a PDF, so it’s important to write down the password or use an easy-to-remember password for your documents!